James Francis McIntyre: Archbishop of Los Angeles

-Pius XII created McIntyre as cardinal priest of the Basilica of Sant'Anastasia al Palatino in Rome during the consistory of January 12, 1953.
+Pius XII created McIntyre Cardinal-Priest of the Basilica of Sant'Anastasia al Palatino in Rome during the consistory of January 12, 1953.
 At that time, McIntyre became the first cardinal of the Western United States.
 At the consistory, the photographer's flash bulb failed to go off when the biretta was conferred on McIntyre.
 He and Pius then re-enacted the ceremony for the picture.
 McIntyre participated in the 1958 papal conclave that elected Pope John XXIII and again in the 1963 papal conclave that elected Pope Paul VI.

-McIntyre in 1966 suspended the Reverend William DuBay from his ministerial duties.
+Always referred to in the press as James Francis Cardinal McIntyre, in 1966 he suspended the Reverend William DuBay from his ministerial duties.
 DuBay, an advocate for unionizing priests, had threatened to sue McIntyre if he tried to block the creation of such a union in the archdiocese.
 DuBay in 1964 had accused McIntyre of failing to support the Civil Rights Movement for African-Americans.
 After DuBay published a book calling for a union, McIntyre assigned him to a different parish and demoted him to assistant pastor.
 DuBay never returned to ministry; he married in 1968.

 In 1967, McIntyre banned members of the Sisters of the Immaculate Heart of Mary from teaching in schools in the archdiocese.
 The nuns had recently abandoned some traditional elements of cloister life, such as compulsory daily prayer and the wearing of habits in the classroom.
 In 1968, the Sacred Congregation of Religious in Rome ruled that the nuns had to restore their former practices or request dispensation from their vows.
 Of the 380 members of the order, 315 chose to leave.

 According to The New York Times, by the end of his tenure, McIntyre was the subject of protests by Blacks, Hispanics, and his own clergy.
 As the result of rule changes by Pope Paul VI, on January 1, 1971, he lost the right to participate in a Papal conclave due to being over the age of 80.